 This project is being worked on now.
 If you have questions, message on Bluesky or email cleartonic@gmail.com

-This version is named the "Pegazaru" version, named after the spell incantation that King Zenith performs to restore Falshion to its legendary Pegasus status.
+This version is named the "Pegazaru" version, named after the spell incantation that King Zenith performs to restore Falchion to its legendary Pegasus status.

 Both spell and skill names, and their 3 line descriptions, were overhauled.
 Some names were perfectly fine, but others needed to be adjusted to both be consistent with other entries in the series and to actually be helpful descriptions.
-In the original Japanese description text for each entry, it is at best some flavor text in most cases that describe the skill, but many of them do say directly or imply how many targets are affected.
+In the original Japanese description text for each entry, the associated text is usually some flavor descriptions of the skill, but many of them do say directly or imply how many targets are affected.
 As much as possible, I've included the targeting of skills in the 3rd line to reflect this.
 A lot of the time the name alone is enough to figure out what a skill is doing, and the flavor text isn't all that helpful.
 Most players can understand that something called "Flame Slash" is going to be a physical attack that does fire based damage - you don't really need much to describe it.
 But for many skills, the targeting is nebulous based on the name and it's good to know which skills impact which targets.
 So I made it a priority to try to include targeting.

 In the second image, the infamous "Magiblade" has been properly named to "EvilSlash".
 Magiblade was a mistranslation of "Majingiri", roughly "devil slash", but the translation thought "majin" meant something like "magic" and thus named it Magiblade and came up with a random description for it.
 It's simply EvilSlash, the same skill as Hatchet Man/Thunder Thrust in modern localizations.